ARRAY

 Three-Dimensional Array in C

-Ø Three Dimensional Array or 3D array in C is a collection of two-dimensional arrays.
+Ø A Three Dimensional Array or 3D array in C is a collection of two-dimensional arrays.
 It can be visualized as multiple 2D arrays stacked on top of each other.

 Fig: Graphical Representation of Three-Dimensional Array of Size 3 x 3 x 3